-In this lesson, we shall learn how to write Visual Basic 2017 code for all the controls so that they can interact with events triggered by the users.
-Before learning how to write Visual Basic 2017 code, we need to understand the concept of event-driven programming.
+In this lesson, we shall learn how to write Visual Basic 2017 code.
+Before that, you need to understand the concept of event-driven programming.

 4.1 The Concept of Event-Driven Programming

-Visual Basic 2017 is an event driven programming language, which means that the code is executed in response to events.
-We have learned how to design the interface by putting controls(objects) on the form, but they do nothing unless we write code for the objects to respond to events triggered by the user.
+Visual Basic 2017 is an event-driven programming language, which means that the code is executed in response to events.
+In the previous lesson, we have learned how to design the interface by putting the controls(objects) on the form.
+However, they do nothing unless we write code for the objects to respond to events triggered by the user.
 Every control you place on the form has a set of events related to them.